bolsinga/itunes_json/README.md

 - `tracks` - This will attempt to transform the query result from the normalized database `tracks` view into `[Track]`.
 It will just emit these tracks as JSON.
 - `flat` - This will query the flat databases, written to standard out.

+### archive
+This will iterate through a git repository and create an archive (normalized) database of all the artists, albums, songs, and plays.
+It needs some work to properly fix some issues with the data.
+Right now the data used for testing requires the plays table to have a lax schema.
+Once this is straightened out, this logic will be used to backup the music data nightly into the archive (normalized) database.

 ## Future
 Back up to a single already existing database file, instead of many snapshots of data.
 Music will only tell you the last time a song was played.
 This database will have all the times it was played.
 I have backup data dating to 01/01/2006 to work with.